 - sale of a company or investment assets.

 In addition to increases in marginal tax rates, individuals should consider other costs of additional income.
 For example, an individual with a child may receive reduced Canada child benefit (CCB) payments.
 Likewise, excessive personal income may reduce receipts of OAS, GIS, GST/HST credit and other provincial/ territorial programs.

-There are a variety of ways to smooth income over several years to ensure an individual is maximizing access to the lowest marginal tax rates.
+There are various ways to smooth income over several years to ensure an individual is maximizing access to the lowest marginal tax rates.
 For example,

-- Taking more, or less, earnings out of the company (in respect of owner-managed companies).
+- Taking more or less earnings out of the corporation (in respect of owner-managed companies).

 - Deciding whether to claim RRSP contributions made in the current year or carry forward the contributions.

 - Withdrawing funds from an RRSP to increase income.
 However, care should be given to the loss in the RRSP room based on the withdrawal.

 - Deciding whether or not to claim CCA on assets used to earn rental/business income.